 BREC chairman disputes treasurer's concerns about park system's financial situation

-BATON ROUGE -- BREC's nine person commission may be at odds following the treasurer's revelations to the WBRZ Investigative Unit Friday.
+BATON ROUGE - BREC's nine-person commission may be at odds Monday following the treasurer's revelations to the WBRZ Investigative Unit.

-Commissioner and treasurer Dwayne Rogers began expressing concerns about BREC'S finances late last year, telling the Investigative Unit he got pushback from BREC when he started asking questions.
+Commissioner and treasurer Dwayne Rogers began expressing concerns about BREC'S finances late last year, telling the Investigative Unit there was pushback from BREC when he started asking questions.

-Though we requested a comment on Friday, and did not hear back, Monday morning, Kenneth Pointer, BREC's chairman, sent out this statement to the media.
+Though we requested comment on Friday and did not hear back, Monday morning, Kenneth Pointer, BREC's chairman, sent out this statement to the media.

 As chair of the BREC Commission and on behalf of a majority of the Commission, we strongly object to the false claims and criticisms of BREC’s finance department that have been recently expressed to the media.
 The sentiments expressed by the Commission’s treasurer regarding agency financials and leadership are not those of the BREC Commission.
 Neither our Treasurer nor any other member of the public has ever been denied any public records that we have in our possession.
 Any concerns of members of the Commission should be addressed with me as the Chairman or with the Commission’s legal counsel.